jfk9w/hikkabot/README.md

 ### Navigation and hashtags

 Navigation is built entirely upon hashtags.
-Every detected post number will be replaced by a similar hastag containing the post ID.
+Every detected post number will be replaced by a similar hashtag.
 You can click on any post hashtag and use standard Telegram search features.

 At the beginning of each thread a message containing a hashtag `#thread`, a thread summary and the URL will be sent to the subscribed chat.